mannanxanand/groundwater_ftf/README.md

 ## Try It Yourself

-Visit [Ground Water Analysis Dashboard](https://mannanxanand.users.earthengine.app/view/ground-water-analysis) to give it a shot.
+Visit https://mannanxanand.users.earthengine.app/view/ground-water-analysis to give it a shot.